Week 3: Parting the

 to form a new mountain belt.
 The old orogens are preferential weakness zones, prone to reactivation during the next rifting

 episode.
-It is basically a cycle of open basin opening and closing.
-The classic case example is the Appalachian orogen (see
+It is basically a cycle of oceanic basin opening and closing.
+There are certainly examples where the Wilson

 cycle is not followed faithfully - it is much more of a schema.
 Continental rifting is a convenient